EclipseStudiosMC/gilded_netherite/README.md

 What the Gilded Armor does is makes piglins and those types of mobs friendly, just like golden armor does.
 </details>

+## How to Craft

+In a smithing table use one gold with a netherite armor piece to craft the Gilded Netherite Armor.
 ## In-game commands:

 - **/trigger Info** ---> Shows some very useful information